UBC-DSCI/dsci-100/FAQ.md

 learned the material.
 Students who make an effort to complete all of the worksheets and tutorials tend to perform well in the class.

-You can collaborate with your peers (this is encouraged!) as discussing the material while you work on it will help you learn.
+For lecture/tutorial worksheets, you can collaborate with your peers (this is encouraged!) as discussing the material while you work on it will help you learn.
 But you are not allowed to simply copy another student's work.
 That is plagiarism, which is expressly forbidden in the course policy.

 Time management is very important in this course.
 There are regular assessments every week to keep you on track, but we move quickly and cover a lot of ground.
-The time management toolkit on the Learning Commons website may be a useful tool for you.

 Take an active role in the learning community that we will build together.
 Ask questions on Piazza when you have them, and try to answer each others'